bitcoinops/bitcoinops.github.io/_topics/en/signet.md

   for testing interactions between different Bitcoin software and the name of the most popular of these testing networks.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Blocks on signets are only valid if they're signed by a key used to create that signet.
-This gives the creator complete control over block production, allowing them to choose the rate of block production or when forks occur.
-This can provide a much better controlled network environment than proof-of-work testnets where adversarial miners can use various tricks to make the network practically unusable for long periods of time.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: